 Primary immunodeficiency

 The immune system is composed of a variety of cells, especially white blood cells, and proteins, for which one of the principal functions is microbial defense.
 A deficit in the immune system can therefore lead to unusually severe or uncommon recurrent infections.
 Immune deficits (immunodeficiency) may be primary or secondary.
 Primary immunodeficiencies, often genetic, are caused by problems in the formation of the immune system itself and not by external factors.
+Because of a variety of different disease mechanisms, these conditions are now also being referred to as inborn errors of immunity.

 How does a primary immunodeficiency present?